 How is Otoplasty Performed?

-Otoplasty is an outpatient procedure that can be performed under local anesthesia, with or without sedation.
+Otoplasty is an outpatient surgical procedure that can be performed under local anesthesia, with or without sedation.
 For children, general anesthesia is frequently employed to avoid complications associated with movement during surgery.
-Anxious adults too can benefit from general anesthesia.
-For adults, the option of performing otoplasty with only local or local with mild sedation can speed recovery, and avoid the tiredness and occasional nausea that some experience with general anesthesia.
+Anxious adults can also benefit from general anesthesia.
+For adults, the option of performing otoplasty with only a local anesthetic or a local anesthetic with mild sedation can speed recovery and avoid the tiredness and occasional nausea that some experience with general anesthesia.

-To learn more about otoplasty, either for yourself or your child, please call our practice, or submit your request or questions via the contact form on this page.
+To learn more about otoplasty, either for yourself or your child, please call our Walnut Creek Plastic Surgery center at (925) 943-6353, or submit your request via the contact form on this page.